Chenyt-Dev/coding/String.md

 ### 58. Length of Last Word
 * Simple idea
 * There is an interesting thing though, using .trim() is faster than manually moving the index to skip the spaces
+* This is because inside of the trim() function, char[] is being used -> using array directly is faster than calling .charAt(index) multiple times.